learndatalab/learndatalab.github.io/_pages/openings.md

 #### Current open positions

-- Graph machine learning and representation learning
+- Graph generation and representation learning for combinatorial optimization
 - Mechanistic interpretability for LLMs and memory-based LLM steering
-- Multimodal knowledge graph construction and reasoning
+- Multimodal knowledge graph construction and reasoning with LLMs
+- World models for physical AI
+- Muti-agent communication and collaboration
 <!-- ML models for time-series data for domain adaptation and generalization
 -->